 To attend the talk, RSVP via our Google Forms.

 Fron Reilly is a maker, designer, builder, and inventor living in Guelph.
 He holds a BSc in physics from the University of Waterloo.
 Now retired, he has worked in many fields including teaching, industrial automation, and electronic transformer design.
-In addition, he has always been and remains busy in his workshop creating things that work, including wooden sculptural clock mechanisms, kinetic sculptures, sundials, stirling engines, and musical instruments.
-If you’d like to learn more about his work, or see some of his instruments in action, Fron’s YouTube channel (@fronreilly4787), is mostly devoted to his musical adventures and has garnered millions of views online.”
+In addition, he has always been and remains busy in his workshop creating things that work, including wooden sculptural clock mechanisms, musical instruments, kinetic sculptures, stirling engines, and sundials.
+You can see many of his innovative instruments in action on his YouTube channel, @fronreilly4787, which has garnered over two million views.

 To attend the talk, RSVP via our Google Forms.